karl-zylinski/jzon-c/README.md

 - Triple double quote is used for multi-line strings instead of triple single quote.
 - Non-quoted object keys may contain any character except for colon.

-## How does jzon differ from and relate to Hjson?
+## How does jzon differ from SJON?

 - String value quotes are optional